mtaktikos/TSCP/readme.txt

 Uri Blass
 Dann Corbit
 Pedro Castro Elgarresta
+Kristopher Johnson

                                VERSION HISTORY

+Version 1.81c, 2/3/19
+* Fixed the makefile so it compiles the .c files with optimizations.

 Version 1.81b, 3/10/16
 * Small revisions to this README file; updated my e-mail address and